 Using the wrong nutrient regimen can cause blossom drop in your hydroponic garden.

 Pests and diseases have major effects on plants.
 When being attacked pants will often stop growing and producing.

 Make sure to check over your garden often for any signs of pests and disease.
-Make sure there is proper airflow through the plants, and there are no bugs on the leaves, roots, and stem.
+Make sure there is proper airflow through the plants, and there are no bugs on the leaves, roots, and stems.

-It’s also a good idea to remove any dead or dropped leaves as these an attract pests and diseases as well.
+It’s also a good idea to remove any dead or dropped leaves as these attract pests and diseases as well.

 Humidity that’s too high or too low

 When humidity is not in the 40%-70% range, it can lead to issues with flower pollination.
-Outside of this range pollen has trouble both releasing and sticking.
+Outside of this range, pollen has trouble both releasing and sticking.